LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/XBraid.rst

 Applying this algorithm recursively for the solve step above leads to the multilevel algorithm.

-The XBraid library :cite:p:`xbraid` implements in the MGRIT algorithm in a non-intrusive manner, enabling the reuse of existing software for sequential time integration.
-The following sections describe the ARKStep + XBraid interface and the steps necessary to modify an existing code using ARKStep to also use XBraid.
+The XBraid library :cite:p:`xbraid` implements the MGRIT algorithm in a non-intrusive manner, enabling the reuse of existing software for sequential time integration.
+The following sections describe the ARKStep + XBraid interface and the steps necessary to modify an existing code that already uses ARKStep to also use XBraid.

-.. _Usage.ARKStep.SUNBraidInterface:
+.. _ARKODE.Usage.ARKStep.SUNBraidInterface:

 SUNBraid Interface
 ------------------